What’s the first thing that comes to your mind when you hear the word protein?

 - High protein diets help remedy high blood pressure

-- They help slow the body’s aging process
+- Help slow the body’s aging process

-Green Protein Smoothie
+1. Green Protein Smoothie

 You will need: